HasiniWeerathunge/FixelBasedAnalysis-LearnerRepo/README.md

-# Fixel-Based Analysis Modular Pipeline (Lerner Repo)
+# Fixel-Based Analysis Modular Pipeline (Learner Repo)

 This repository is a modular and educational reorganization of fixel-based analysis workflows for diffusion MRI (DWI) data.
 It is based on HasiniWeerathunge/FixelBasedAnalysis.
 Here, structure, code, and documentation are optimized for learnability and reproducibility.